kakig/kakig/README.md

 ### Gabriel Kakizaki
 I am:
-- 🧑 A data scientist with 2+ years of experience.
+- 🧑 A data scientist with 2+ years of experience, transitioning to software development.
 - 📚 Pursuing a bachelor's degree in computer science.
 - 🤓 Learning something random in my free time (currently drawing).